cesium-ml/baselayer/doc/extending.md

 - The name of the service must be specified, matching the external service name in `config.yaml`.

-- It should define a [tool.compatibility] section including a `compatible-with` field.
-This field would specify which applications (and versions) the service is compatible with.
-If the version requirement is not met, the external service will not be registered.
+- It may define a `[tool.compatibility]` section with a `compatible-with` field.
+This field specifies which package versions the service is compatible with.
+If the version requirement is not met, the external service will not be started.

 #### Default Configuration